Kampot mountain

 Getting Around Kampot

 The best part of a visit to Kampot is that there isn’t much traffic.
-Although bus is the primary method of travel out of town, Kampot is very walkable and you can also easily see the surrounding area by renting a bicycle or hopping in a tuk-tuk.
+Although bus is the primary method of travel out of town, Kampot is very walkable and you can also easily see the surrounding area by renting a bicycle or scooter.

 Bokor National Park